gld2122/gld_thesis/Questions.md

 # GUIDING QUESTIONS (IN PROGRESS)

-* How has electronic recordkeeping impacted individual and family control over naming practices?
+* How has electronic recordkeeping impacted parental control over naming practices?

 * Why did the US not adopt a federal langauge in the Constitution nor in the years that followed?